yarmat/laravel-seo/readme.md

 ## If you wont to use your own Model

-You must publish the migration with:
+You must publish the config with:

 <pre>php artisan vendor:publish --provider="Yarmat\Seo\SeoServiceProvider" --tag="config"</pre>